Edinger–Westphal nucleus explained

 Components:Provides input to parasympathetic root of ciliary ganglion

-The Edinger–Westphal nucleus (accessory oculomotor nucleus, or visceral oculomotor nucleus) is one of two nuclei of the oculomotor nerve and is located in the midbrain.
+The Edinger–Westphal nucleus also called the accessory or visceral oculomotor nerve, is one of the two nuclei of the oculomotor nerve (CN III) located in the midbrain.
 It receives afferents from both pretectal nuclei (which have in turn received afferents from the optic tract).
 It contains parasympathetic pre-ganglionic neuron cell bodies that synapse in the ciliary ganglion.
 It contributes the autonomic, parasympathetic component to the oculomotor nerve (CN III), ultimately providing innervation to the iris sphincter muscle and ciliary muscle to mediate the pupillary light reflex and accommodation, respectively.

-Alternatively, the term Edinger–Westphal nucleus is often used to refer to the adjacent population of non-preganglionic neurons that do not project to the ciliary ganglion, but rather project to the spinal cord, dorsal raphe nucleus, lateral septal nuclei, lateral hypothalamic area and the central nucleus of the amygdala, among other regions.
+The Edinger–Westphal nucleus refers to the adjacent population of non-preganglionic neurons that do not project to the ciliary ganglion, but rather project to the spinal cord, dorsal raphe nucleus, lateral septal nuclei, lateral hypothalamic area and the central nucleus of the amygdala, among other regions.[3]

-Unlike the classical preganglionic neurons that contain choline acetyltransferase, neurons of the Centrally-projecting Edinger–Westphal nucleus contain various neuropeptide such as urocortin and cocaine- and amphetamine-regulated transcript.[3]
+Unlike the classical preganglionic neurons that contain choline acetyltransferase, neurons of the Edinger–Westphal nucleus contain various neuropeptides such as urocortin and cocaine- and amphetamine-regulated transcript.[4]

-Previously, it had been proposed to rename this group of non-preganglionic, neuropeptide-containing neurons to perioculomotor subgriseal neuronal stream, abbreviated pIIISG.[4]
-However, more recently, a final nomenclature has been determined.
-Preganglionic oculomotor neurons within the Edinger–Westphal nucleus are to be referred to as the EWpg, and the neuropeptide-containing neurons shall be known as the centrally-projecting Edinger Westphal nucleus, or EWcp.
+Previously, it has been proposed to rename this group of non-preganglionic, neuropeptide-containing neurons to perioculomotor subgriseal neuronal stream (pIIISG).[5]
+It has also been suggested that the preganglionic oculomotor neurons within the Edinger–Westphal nucleus be referred to as the EWpg, and the neuropeptide-containing neurons be known as the centrally-projecting Edinger Westphal nucleus, or EWcp.

 Anatomical relations